OutSystems/docs-support/src/enterprise/maintenance/cache-invalidation/high-availability.md

 ### Step 2.
 Allow nodes to recover from network issues

-When RabbitMQ is running with multiple nodes in a cluster there is a chance that "network partition" events may occur, this really just means any case in which the different nodes of a cluster have communication interrupted without any node failing.
+When RabbitMQ is running with multiple nodes in a cluster there's a chance that "network partition" events may occur, which is when the different nodes of a cluster have their communication interrupted but none of the nodes actually failed.

-By default RabbitMQ will use a strategy of `ignore` in order to recover when a network partition event is over.
+By default RabbitMQ will use a strategy of `ignore` in order to recover from a network partition.
 This means that manual intervention will be required to re-sync the nodes within the RabbitMQ cluster.
 In most cases this is not likely to be the preferred behavior.

-Before you join nodes together it is important to configure a partition handling strategy by updating the `rabbitmq.conf` configuration file on each server.
+Before you join nodes together it's important to configure a partition handling strategy by updating the `rabbitmq.conf` configuration file on each server.

 If you installed RabbitMQ via Configuration Tool, the location of the `rabbitmq.conf` file to create or edit will be `%ALLUSERSPROFILE%\RabbitMQ\rabbitmq.conf`.

-See Official RabbitMQ documentation [default configuration locations](<https://www.rabbitmq.com/configure.html#config-location>) to help determine the location of this file if RabbitMQ has been manually installed.
+See Official RabbitMQ documentation [default configuration locations](<https://www.rabbitmq.com/configure.html#config-location>) to determine the location of this file if RabbitMQ was manually installed.

 Add the following configuration setting to the `rabbitmq.conf` file.